drduh/YubiKey-Guide/README.md

 # Transfer Subkeys

 > [!IMPORTANT]
-> Transferring keys to YubiKey is a one-way operation which converts the on-disk key into a stub making it no longer usable to transfer to subsequent YubiKeys.
-Ensure a backup was made before proceeding.
+> Transferring keys to YubiKey converts the on-disk key into a "stub" - making it no longer usable to transfer to subsequent YubiKeys.
+Ensure keys were backed up before proceeding.

 The Certify key passphrase and Admin PIN are required to transfer keys.

 ## Signature key

-Transfer the first key:
+Transfer the Signature key:

 ```console
 gpg --command-fd=0 --pinentry-mode=loopback --edit-key $KEYID <<EOF